Workforce — Page 3

 The Medical Association of the State of Alabama and the Alabama Board of Medical Examiners announced today that applications are now being accepted for an innovative program designed to increase the number of doctors in the state.
 During the 2023 legislative session, state lawmakers passed the Physician Workforce Act, which is continuing to address a […]

-With the needs of cybersecurity and the growth of data analytics in the world of artificial intelligence, IBM and the Alabama Community College System are partnering on a certification system.
-IBM unveiled two IBM SkillsBuild certificates in cybersecurity and data analytics, which have been piloted and designed with the state’s community colleges.
-The SkillsBuild certificates […]
+WASHINGTON — With the needs of cybersecurity and the growth of data analytics in the world of artificial intelligence, IBM and the Alabama Community College System are partnering on a certification system.

 United Launch Alliance (ULA) is preparing for a busy schedule of rocket launches after completing a $300 million-plus expansion project that made its Alabama rocket factory the largest facility of its kind in the world.
 The growth in Decatur will allow ULA to nearly double its launch rate.
 “We are grateful for the partnerships that […]

-Baldwin County Economic Development Alliance President Lee Lawson said the 2024 legislative session is going to be of great benefit for Alabama’s workforce and economy both now and in the future.
-In a recent video, Lawson discussed some of accomplishments made in the “Working for Alabama” package of legislation. https://x.com/BaldwinCountyED/status/1803172947198201936 “2024 was a very […]
+Baldwin County Economic Development Alliance President Lee Lawson believes that the 2024 legislative session is going to be of great benefit for Alabama's workforce going into the future.

 As former Speaker of the U.S. House of Representatives Sam Rayburn once said, and I’ll paraphrase, “Any fool can kick down a barn, but it takes a good carpenter to build one.”
 In our political landscape today, from Washington, D.C. down, we have plenty of folks kicking down barns, but not nearly enough carpenters building […]

-Innovate Alabama plays a crucial role in fostering small business growth across the Yellowhammer State.
-To continue those invaluable efforts, the organization is set to receive nearly $98 million in additional funding.
-The dual-component program, LendAL and InvestAL, will finance loan and venture capital initiatives intended to enhance lender and investor confidence in Alabama and […]
+Innovate Alabama plays a crucial role in fostering small business growth within the Yellowhammer State.
+To continue its invaluable efforts, the organization is set to receive close to $98 million in additional funding.

-After the union’s unsuccessful attempt to organize the Mercedes-Benz Plant in Vance, Alabama, president of the United Auto Workers (UAW) Shawn Fain is under investigation for allegedly contributing to significant corruption within the organization.
-Fain, who has only been President of the UAW since March 2023, has been accused by union members of retaliation after […]
+Fresh off his unsuccessful attempt to unionize the Mercedes Benz Plant in Vance, Alabama, United Auto Worker's President Shawn Fain is now under investigation for allegedly contributing to significant corruption within the organization.

 Auburn University is initiating a project aimed at extending its support for the state’s advanced manufacturing capabilities, the school announced in Monday’s Board of Trustees June recap.
 Late last week, the Board approved the construction of an Analytical, Innovation and Manufacturing Laboratory at the Samuel Ginn College of Engineering.
 According to the release, the lab […]